-Selected Topics in the History of Atlantic Canada half unit HIST 3327
+Selected Topics in the History of Atlantic Canada half unit HIST 3327 history or permission of the instructor

-Selected Topics in the History of Atlantic Canada one unit Prerequisite: one unit of 2000-level
+Selected Topics in the History of Atlantic Canada one unit

+Prerequisite: one unit of 2000-level

 A combined lecture-seminar course on a selected topic in the history of Atlantic Canada.
 Course content will vary from year to year, depending on the faculty member who is teaching the course.
 (Also listed under Canadian Studies)